koendv/openscad-raspberrypi/README.md

 When using Qt4, before running `make` edit the Makefile: in the line `LIBS =` remove `-lQtMultimedia`.
 Else `make` fails with the message `/usr/bin/ld: cannot find -lQtMultimedia`.

 ## Create AppImage
-The AppImage contains the application (here: openscad), and all shared libraries and config files needed to run the application.
+The AppImage contains the application (here: openscad), all shared libraries and config files needed to run the application.

 Copy openSCAD binaries to appimage:
 ```